-In 2012 he was hired to teach at Ryan Hall’s 50/50 Academy in Virginia.
-Over the next two years, German competed his heart out, placing in forty one competitions and earning the following accolades: (hyper link http://5050bjj.com/competition-team/salas-german)
+In 2012 he was hired as an instructor at Ryan Hall’s 50/50 Academy in Virginia.
+Over the next two years, German competed his heart out, placing in forty one competitions and earning the following accolades:

 He continued to compete, but his main focus was teaching.
 Despite this change in direction, he still managed to pick up several victories:

-, one of New York University’s most decorated wrestlers, is the assistant coach of the NYU Wrestling program and currently working with the team’s middleweights.
+Gene Kobilansky, one of New York University’s most decorated wrestlers, is the assistant coach of the NYU Wrestling program and is currently working with the team’s middleweights.

-A 2007 NYU graduate with a Bachelor of Science degree in finance, Kobilansky was a four-year member of the wrestling team.
+A 2007 NYU graduate, Gene was a four-year member of the wrestling team.
 He compiled 118 career victories, the third-highest total in program history.
-Kobilansky recorded 64 wins at 141 pounds, the most ever by an NYU grappler, while his 48 victories at 149 pounds remains the second most at that weight class.
+Gen recorded 64 wins at 141 pounds, the most ever by an NYU grappler, while his 48 victories at 149 pounds remains the second most at that weight class.

-Kobilansky, who also earned a certification in management consulting from Yale University in 2007, went on to win a silver medal in Brazilian Jiu Jitsu at the Pan Am Games in 2012.
+After discovering Brazilian Jiu-Jitsu, Gene went on to win a silver medal at the Pan Am Games in 2012.
 He also currently does private instruction with aspiring Mixed Martial Arts (MMA) fighters.

 As a 2010 world team member, he has competed against and trained with some of the absolute best Judo players on the planet.